 Scrap It makes digital scrapbooking an enjoyable experience.
-Its top-notch art, exceptional controls and objects allows you to create stunning scrapbooks for all occasions, be it birthday, wedding or a festival.
-Instead of a scrapbook, you have a nifty “scrapboard” that lets you arrange photos, add stickers, frames, backgrounds and create visually-enticing digital journals.
+Its top-notch art, exceptional controls and objects allow you to create stunning scrapbooks for all occasions, be it birthday, wedding or a festival.
+Instead of a scrapbook, you have a nifty “scrapboard” that lets you arrange photos, add stickers, frames, backgrounds and create visually enticing digital journals.

-Tablet-based digital scrapbooking can be fun and scrapbook apps like Scrap It for iPad makes this experience even more fruitful and satisfying.
+Tablet-based digital scrapbooking can be fun, and scrapbook apps like Scrap It for iPad make this experience even more fruitful and satisfying.